protesilaos/my-website/_interpretations/2022-08-26-moscholiou-must.md

 and only become actualised through the behaviour of those individuals.
 They are preserved, substantiated, and enforced intersubjectively.

-The "must" or "musn't" are products of institution: the process of enacting concepts as enforceable rules.
+The "must" or "mustn't" are products of institution: the process of enacting concepts as enforceable rules.
 The social whole applies its notions and works for their preservation or proliferation.
 Through this mechanism, the effective emergent organism reproduces itself in the form